Band brakes are fairly popular in Japan. Other articles about brakes may be reached through this table of contents.

 The rotation of a band brake's drum tends to pull the band around it.
 This results in a capstan effect, which multiplies the braking effect.
 You can experiment with the capstan effect yourself by wrapping a rope around a tree.
 Hold each end of the rope in one hand.
 Pull on one end hard and on the other lightly.
 If the rope is wrapped by 1/2 turn, you can get it to slip by releasing tension on the lightly-tensioned end.
 If it is wrapped by 1 1/2 turns or more, no matter how hard you pull on it, it will not slip.

-A Wikipedia article describes echnical details of the capstan effect, but here's a simpler explanation: where the lightly-tensioned end of the rope pulls away from the tree, it is in line with the side of the tree trunk, and it isn't pressing on the tree at all -- so the tree trunk isn't pulling on the rope there, at all.
-After a quarter turn, the tension on the rope is pressing it directly inward against the tree trunk, so friction allows the tree trunk to resist the tension from the other end of the rope.
-That friction, in turn, allows the rope to resist more tension after the next quarter turn, and so forth.
+Technical details of how the capstan effect works are explained in a Wikipedia article, but here's a simpler explanation: where the lightly-tensioned end of the rope pulls away from the tree, it is in line with the side of the tree trunk, and it isn't pressing on the tree at all -- so the tree trunk isn't pulling on the rope there, at all.
+After a quarter turn, the tension on the rope is pressing it directly inward against the tree trunk, so friction allows the tree trunk to resist the tension on the rope.
+The friction, in turn, allows the rope to resist more tension after the next quarter turn, and so forth.
 So, starting at the lightly-tensioned end, the tension increases as the rope wraps farther and farther around the tree.
 If the rope is wrapped far enough, a light pull on one end of the rope, or even the weight of the rope itself, generates enough friction to resist a hard pull on the other end.

 In the image above, pulling up on the lever one end of the band (at a1) tightens the band against the drum.
-The other end of the band is attached (at a2) to the lever on the other side of the pivot, so the capstan effect rotates the lever around the pivot and pulls the band tighter.
+The other end of the band is attached to the lever on the other side of the pivot (at a2), so the the capstan effect also rotates the lever around the pivot and pulls the band tighter.
 This makes the brake self-locking: if it is applied strongly enough, the band will hold the lever up and keep the drum from turning until the lever is actively pushed down.
 This is a differential band brake, similar to our example of wrapping the rope around the tree because both ends of the band are active.

 A bicycle band brake is cable-operated.
 One end of the band is attached to a lever, and the other, to a fixed stop, so this is a simple band brake.
-In the photo below, we are looking at the side which faces the hub.
-The drum, shown at the upper right, threads onto the left side of the axle.
-The band is held inside a shell, shown at the lower left, that is fitted onto the axle inside the left rear dropout.
-The lever attaches to the shell at 3 o'clock, and the stop is at 4 o'clock.
+The band is held inside a shell that is fitted onto the axle inside the left rear dropout.
+In the photo below, the drum is shown at the upper right and the shell with the band and lever assembly at the lower left.
+The drum threads onto the left side of the rear hub's axle, and we are looking at the side which faces the hub.
+The lever attaches at 3 o'clock in the photo, and the stop is at 4 o'clock.
 The two little adjuster bolts with locknuts at 12 o'clock and 8 o'clock hold the band close to the drum, avoiding wasted motion A clamp on the left chainstay prevents the shell of the brake from being carried around, same as with a coaster brake.

 A bicycle band brake is not intended to be self-locking, but it is self-actuating -- the length and coefficient of friction of the band are chosen to multiply the force from the cable pull by a calculated amount.
 The drum turns clockwise as seen in the photo, and so it also tries to pull the band clockwise.
 A light pull on the lever as 3 o'clock results in tension on the band which increases counterclockwise all the way around the band to the stop at 4 o'clock.